iraiosub/riboseq-flow/README.md

 - `annotation` contains information on the representative transcript per gene used for riboseq QC and P-site analyses, as well as bowtie2 and STAR indexes used by the pipeline
     - `*.longest_cds.transcript_info.tsv` a TSV file with a single representative transcript for each gene, with information on CDS start, length and end
     - `bowtie2` and `star` folders with indexes used for aligning reads
-- `preprocessed` contains reads that have been pre-processed according to user settings for UMI extraction and trimming and filtering options
+- `preprocessed` contains reads pre-processed according to user settings for UMI extraction and trimming and filtering, and the corresponding logs.
+The `*.filtered.fastq.gz` files are the ones used for downstream alignment steps.
 - `fastqc` contains FastQC reports
 - `premapped` contains files resulting from alignment to the small RNA genome (smallrna_genome):
     - `*.bam` contains read alignments to the small RNA genome in BAM format